Study abroad in Switzerland for students

 How Much International Student Can Earn in Switzerland

-Biggest advantage of the studying in Switzerland is the flexibility allowing the internationals student work during their studies.
-The International student can earn about 20 – 26 CHF an hour that would cover all their living expenses.
-There are very few countries that allow the international students to work luckily Switzerland is an exception.
+The biggest benefit of studying in Switzerland is the flexibility that allows the internationals student to work during their study.
+The international student can earn around 20-26 CHF per hour, which is enough to cover all their living costs.
+There are only a few countries that allow international students to work, and Switzerland is one of them.

 Study Abroad Switzerland Reviews by students